Naruno/Naruno/docs/concepts/consensus.md

 ### Decision

-When a node got enough candidate block (80% of UNL Nodes) it's run a decision mechanism with this:
+When a node got enough candidate block (Majority of UNL Nodes) it's run a decision mechanism with this:

 - 'decentra_network.consensus.rounds.round_1.process.transactions.transactions_main.transactions_main'